takumandoh/Assignement2/README.md

 #Discussion

 #Conclusion
-Abolishing Apartheid was extremely effective to reduce social inequality!
+Abolishing Apartheid was extremely effective to reduce social inequality!-I don't think so!!